7 Tips to Prepare You for Foster Parenting

 This video offers valuable insights into the mental health and practical challenges of foster care, detailing seven things foster parents wish they had known beforehand.
 Covering topics from the emotional toll of family visits to managing children’s medical and psychological needs, it underscores the importance of patience, empathy, and community support in fostering.
 The foster parents also discuss how unexpected behavioral responses, like anxiety and anger, can arise and how they worked to create a safe, stable environment.
 Ideal for those interested in foster care, this video is a helpful guide to understanding and addressing the mental health needs of children in care.

-Blog Article: 7 Things We Wish We Knew Before Becoming Foster Parents
+7 Things We Wish We Knew Before Becoming Foster Parents

 Foster parenting is a journey filled with surprises, growth, and lessons you won’t find in the guidebooks.
 To mark National Foster Care Awareness Month, let’s walk through seven invaluable lessons that every prospective foster parent should know before they start.